Review monitor results

 Steps

-1. Open a Data Quality Job page.
+1. Open the Job Details page of a Data Quality Job.

 2. Click Monitors.